Skip to content

 farben = { version = "x.x.x", features = ["compile"] }

-With compile enabled, color!("[red]hello") becomes a string literal baked into your binary at compile time.
+With compile enabled, cstr!("[red]hello") returns a FarbenStr baked into your binary at compile time.
 Invalid markup becomes a compiler error -- not a surprise at runtime.

 rust